What Is HNT and Helium Mobile, and How Can You Get a Phone Plan Powered by Blockchain?

 • DePIN (Decentralized Physical Infrastructure Network) is the tech stack making this all work—letting people build real-world infrastructure using blockchain.

-• The Zero Plan offers free phone service with no contracts, hidden fees, or crypto knowledge required.
+• The Zero Plan (ending June 11, 2026) previously offered a free phone service with no contracts or crypto knowledge required.
+Sad to see this plan go!

 If that grabs your attention and you’re ready to go down the rabbit hole, let’s continue!